The Adventures of Captain Comic

 The Adventures of Captain Comic is a platform game written by Michael Denio for MS-DOS compatible operating systems and released as shareware in 1988.
-It was one of the first side-scrolling games for IBM PC compatibles reminiscent of games for the Nintendo Entertainment System, and it presaged a trend of shareware platform games in the early 1990s.
+It was one of the first side-scrolling games for IBM PC compatibles comparable to those on the Nintendo Entertainment System, and it presaged a trend of shareware platform games in the early 1990s.
 A version for the NES was later published by Color Dreams as an unlicensed title.

 A sequel, Captain Comic II: Fractured Reality, was released in 1990.

 Plot

 Captain Comic is on a mission to the planet Tambi, where the quest begins.
 Comic must find three artifacts: the Mystical Gems of Lascorbanos, the Thousand Coins of Tenure, and the Crown of the Ages.
 To find them, he must travel through many varied environments.
 The game is completed when Comic is in possession of all three treasures.